d5884/fakecygpty/README.md

 * I/O buffer on `gdb-mode` will be run correctly than native one.
 * `signal-process' can send arbitrary signals, except it was called interactively.

+An original version of `fakecygpty` was written by Kyotaro Horiguchi for Meadow project in 2005.
+In this package, improved following points:

+* Fix a TTY initialization parameters to fit current version of Emacs.
+* Fix to sub-process returns the correct return value.
+* Support pty allocation mode. (for `gdb-many-windows`)
+* Support window resizing.

 Installation
 ------------